nuttycream/nixxy/README.md

 inherit different _layers_.

 The key thing I definitely wanted is how inheritance is handled.
-Specifically configurations found in `_inheritance.mod.nix` and what it exactly it is used for.
+Specifically configurations found in `_inheritance.mod.nix` and what it exactly its being used for.
 That's all handled by Sodiboo's merge function:

 ```nix
 merge = prev: this: {